 However, there are cons.

-- Pricey – for instance, the minimum budget investment for Wechat moment is 50K RMB.
+For starters, WeChat advertising, unlike other marketing options on the platform, is rather pricey.
+For instance, the minimum budget investment for Wechat Moment ads is 50K RMB.
 The price depends on the cities you are targetting.
 The higher the cities in China’s tier system, the more Tencent will charge you for your ad campaign.

-- User engagement is somewhat low if you are not a big brand
+In addition, the target for advertising companies is limited on Wechat and user engagement is somewhat low if you are not a big brand.

-- Advertising on moments is limited.
-Individual users will be shown 1 specific moment ad on their user timeline per every 24H.
+WeChat is also not such a great advertising tool as for example Facebook.
+Advertising on Moments is limited.
+Individual users will be shown 1 specific moment ad on their user timeline every 24H.

 - Medical products